schurpf/simple-magento-vagrant/README.md

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install [Vagrant](http://www.vagrantup.com/)
-* Clone or [download](https://github.com/r-baker/simple-magento-vagrant/archive/master.zip) this repository to the root of your project directory `git clone https://github.com/r-baker/simple-magento-vagrant.git`
+* Clone or [download](https://github.com/r-baker/simple-magento-vagrant/archive/master.zip) this repository to the root of your project directory `git clone https://github.com/schurpf/simple-magento-vagrant.git magento`
+* `cd magento`
 * In your project directory, run `vagrant up`

 The first time you run this, Vagrant will download the bare Ubuntu box image.
 This can take a little while as the image is a few-hundred Mb.
 This is only performed once.